 Detachable back.
 Manual load, manual rewind.

 This is a seriously tiny device, just about the size of a deck of playing cards or a pack of cigarettes.
-Design-wise, it’s about as small as a camera like this can possibly get.
+Design-wise it’s about as small as a camera like this can possibly get.
 Just disappears in the pocket of your jeans.
-Certainly there are smaller film cameras, but those take weird film.
-(Which I happen to sell.)
+Certainly there are smaller 35mm film cameras, but those other ones take weird film or require you to do some janky nonsense with weird and rare (read: expensive) cassettes.